247arjun/AntiSocialApp/README.md

-# Faceblock
+# AntiSocial

-Faceblock is an iOS/iPadOS app that is a Safari Content Blocker for Facebook and associated websites.
+AntiSocial is an iOS/iPadOS app that is a Safari Content Blocker for multiple social networks and associated websites.

 ## Block List
-The blocked URLs are specified in specific JSON files
+The blocked URLs are specified in blockerList.json
-- For Facebook, use FaceblockContentBlocker/blockerList.json